kovger89/UsermakerPS/README.md

 Run this script in a PowerShell v5.1 capable CLI.
 This .ps1 file will create users in Windows based on a .csv file.
-The columns in the .csv file must be built as follows: "Name","Fullname","Description","Password","Group"
+The columns in the .csv file must be built as follows: "Name","Fullname","Description","Password","Group" (see users-example.csv)
 Details:
   "Name" - the desired username.
 (Mandatory)
   "Fullname" - The full name of the user.
 (Optional - leave as "" if not used)